filodb/FiloDB/doc/ingestion.md

 # FiloDB

 ## Ingestion
 FiloDB allows multiple topics/streams to be ingested simultaneously.
+Each stream may have different source configuration as well as MemStore / memory / chunking configuration.

 ### Kafka Ingestion
-Each dataset has multiple streams, one per shard.
-The config to be passed in defines the Kafka broker, topic, and other settings, one config per dataset/stream.
+Each FiloDB dataset/stream is sharded, with one shard equal to a Kafka partition, and each stream corresponding to a different Kafka topic.
+In fact each stream can be configured to come from different brokers and have different store characteristics.
+For example:

+* Dataset A - high value aggregate time series:  topic aggregates, flush every hour, 500M storage per shard
+* Dataset B - lower importance time series, higher volume:  topic prod_all, flush every 3 hours, 2GB storage per shard

 #### Basic Configuration
 Create your custom source config file, e.g. [example-source.conf](../kafka/src/main/resources/example-source.conf)